 All this raw self-centeredness and relational conflict elicited a sense of foreboding: if God accepted me on the basis of my righteousness, then I wouldn't make the grade.

-As a teen, I attended a summer camp which held weekly chapel services.
-Most of the messages were about moral self-improvement.
-However, one chapel speaker lucidly explained the Gospel from the Bible.
-The Gospel, as he explained, is that we're not able to fix ourselves or be righteous in our own strength.
-But God, in love for us, sent His Son Jesus Christ to live the life we should have lived, and die the death that we deserved.
+I lived under this shadow for years until someone finally explained the meaning of the Gospel (i.e. the good news about Jesus Christ.)
+The Gospel is that we're not able to fix ourselves or be righteous in our own strength.
+But God, in love for us, sent His Son Jesus Christ to live the life we should have lived, and die the death we deserved.
 Righteousness isn't something we give to God; it is something He gives to us.
 Eternal life isn't something we achieve; it is something we receive as a free gift through faith in Christ.
-This is shown in Bible passages such as:
+This is seen in scriptures such as:

 This truth changed everything.
 Whereas before I obeyed God out of what I stood to gain or lose, I now had gained everything through Christ and could lose none of it.
 I now found in myself a genuine love and gratitude toward God which became my new motivation for obedience.
 In a remarkable way, I began to actually change.